 - At least two years of experience in an administrative role.
-Candidates without this level of experience are encouraged to seek a position with Bright Star Schools as an Assistant Principal. - Management experience at least two years of supervising at least two other employees. - Teaching experience in 4th through 8th grades. - Evidence of strong organizational, student management and interpersonal skills. - Extremely high standards for student academic work and student behavior expectation that all of our students (who are primarily from low-income, educationally disadvantaged families) will be able to rise to the same academic challenges and compete at the top levels with all students from across the city, regardless of family background. - Desire to be a team player and delegate as appropriate.
+Candidates without this level of experience are encouraged to seek a position with Bright Star Schools as an Assistant Principal. - Management experience at least two years of supervising at least two other employees. - Teaching or counseling experience in relevant grade levels - Evidence of strong organizational, student management and interpersonal skills - Extremely high standards for student academic work and student behavior expectation that all of our students (who are primarily from low-income, educationally disadvantaged families) will be able to rise to the same academic challenges and compete at the top levels with all students from across the city, regardless of family background. - Desire to be a team player and delegate as appropriate.